-I love and respect the power of words, and write for the following purposes:
+With a great respect for the power of words I write for the following purposes:

 SAMPLE PRESS RELEASE